sodafoundation/documentation/readthedocs/starterguides/userguides/Orchestration_UserGuide.md

 Once these steps are done, user can go into the OpenSDS dashboard and create and execute an instance.

-### Checking created instacnes
+### Checking created instances
-Click on the 'instacnes' button on 'Services' page to get the list of all instances of the services being created and its status.
+Click on the 'instances' button on 'Services' page to get the list of all instances of the services being created and its status.

 ## Known issues
 ### Multiple service registration in a loop may fail sometime